rubygems/rubygems.org/CONTRIBUTING.md

 There is a `docker-compose.yml` file inside the project that easily lets you spin up services that the application depends on such as: postgresql, memcached & elasticsearch.

 * Install Docker.
 See instructions at https://docs.docker.com/engine/installation/
 * run `docker-compose up` to start the required services.

 Follow the instructions below on how to install Bundler and setup the database.

 #### Environment (OS X)

-* Use Ruby 2.3.5
+* Use Ruby 2.5.x (`.ruby-version` is present and can be used)
 * Use Rubygems 2.6.10
 * Install bundler: `gem install bundler`
 * Install Elastic Search: